 Dean98 is a continuation of the NYU Group's average template work.
 EX-1009 p.349.
-Using Dean93's technique to generate "average 'normative' 3D CT surface images of the bony skull," Dean98 describes using these average images as treatment "images for comparisons with patient images at various stages of craniofacial surgical management (i.e., diagnosis, treatment planning, prosthetic design, image-guided operative procedures, and outcomes assessment)."
+Using the same "average 'normative' 3D CT surface images of the bony skull" disclosed in Dean93, Dean98 describes the "effect of using... average 3D skull [treatment] images for comparisons with patient images at various stages of craniofacial surgical management (i.e., diagnosis, treatment planning, prosthetic design, image-guided operative procedures, and outcomes assessment)."
 EX-1009, Abstract (emphasis added).
-Dean98 acknowledged that "[a]verage 3D craniofacial landmark data are already used clinically" and that these average "treatment images appear to be useful in cases where the patient's own anatomy is an incomplete basis for planning treatment," such as trauma.
+Notably, Dean98 acknowledged that "[a]verage 3D craniofacial landmark data are already used clinically" and that these average "treatment images appear to be useful in cases where the patient's own anatomy is an incomplete basis for planning treatment," such as trauma.
 Id.
 According to Dean98, "a treatment image is especially useful if it can influence bone graft selection and preparation or constrain the design of a prosthetic implant."
-Id.(emphasis added); EX-1003 ¶151.
+Id. (emphasis added); EX-1003 ¶146.